Saltford Environment Group

 The remains of Roman villas had previously been discovered either side of Saltford:-

-The discovery of numerous Roman artefacts as shown here in our Online Museum provides strong evidence of Roman habitation, and thus dwellings, in Saltford.
-An objective of SEG's history project has been to find the location of one or more of those dwellings to help tell the story of Roman life here in Saltford during the Roman occupation of Britain (43 - 430 AD).
+The discovery of numerous Roman artefacts including two stone coffins as shown here in our Online Museum provides strong evidence of Roman habitation in Saltford.
+An objective of SEG's history project has been to find the location of one or more Roman buildings to help tell the story of Roman life here in Saltford during the Roman occupation of Britain (43 - 430 AD).

 In 1949, the year after the Roman stone coffin was found in 1948 complete with the skeleton of a young man in a field on the south side of Saltford, some trial trenches were dug to determine whether there was any other evidence of Roman occupation.
 The excavations unearthed pottery fragments, coins, nails and utensils as well as 'oyster shells too numerous to record'.
 There was a suggestion that there may have been a road in this location, but whether this was of Roman origin was not known.